 or print out our Publications Order Form, then complete this and return with your cheque to the address on the form.

-In addition to the main articles, there are also 39 archaeological notes on investigations and discoveries across the county from Amersham to Wolverton.
+In addition to the main articles, there are also 72 archaeological notes on investigations and discoveries across the county from Amersham to Wootton Underwood.

-Plus there are the annual reports from Society officers, the County Museum, Centre for Bucks Studies and the planning archaeologists in Aylesbury and Milton Keynes.
+Plus there are the annual reports from Society officers, Discover Bucks Museum, Buckinghamshire Archives and the planning archaeologists in Aylesbury and Milton Keynes.

 How to find Record of Bucks articles

-The journal has now been published for more than 150 years and includes a wealth of information on Buckinghamshire’s past.
+The journal has now been published for more than 170 years and includes a wealth of information on Buckinghamshire’s past.
 This website includes an online searchable index and a full list of articles.
-All annual volumes from 1854 onwards are available online, though the five most recent volumes are reserved for members (so please join…).
+All annual volumes from 1854 onwards are available online, though the five most recent volumes are reserved for members (so please join the society…).
 You can View all the online volumes here.

 Printed copies of Records of Bucks can be consulted at the society’s Library in the ‘Discover Bucks’ Museum (formerly the County Museum) on Wednesdays.
 Copies are also held at some county Libraries and at the Buckinghamshire Archives at County Hall in Aylesbury.
 Please check for availability and opening times before making any journey.